martintajur/node-mysql-activerecord/README.md

 qb.order_by('galaxy_name', 'desc').get('galaxies', callback);
 ```

-Pass an array of fields to first paramter, direction to second parameter
+Pass an array of fields to first parameter, direction to second parameter

 ```javascript
 // SELECT * FROM `galaxies` ORDER BY `galaxy_name` DESC, `galaxy_size` DESC